danielgancino/act1_2p_si_eda_2_25_gancino/README.md

 | **rating**            | Random float between 0.0 and 5.0 representing book evaluation.      | Numerical   |
 | **popularidad_libro** | Random integer representing how many times the book has been rated. | Numerical   |

+## **Changes made to the project**

+The preprocessing and modeling processes of the book rating prediction system were updated.
+The implemented changes are briefly described below:

+### 1. Dataset enhancement
+- A new synthetic dataset was generated using a custom Python script.
+- Added additional book-related variables (author, publisher, category, format, pages, year, popularity).
+- Removed unnecessary student information (name, ID, major) based on instructor feedback.
+- Ensured that the dataset contains meaningful features for regression tasks.

+### 2. Application of coding techniques
+Three techniques for processing categorical variables were included:
+- **Label Encoding** for exploration
+- **Target Encoding** for analisis
+- **One-Hot Encoding** final technique used in the model

+### 3. Feature Scaling application
+- **StandardScaler** was applied to scale the numerical variables and the variables coded with OHE, improving the stability of the final model.

+### 4. Training of two models
+- **Modelo A (baseline):** without encoding or scaling techniques, using only numerical variables.
+- **Modelo B (processed):** using One-Hot Encoding and Feature Scaling.

+### 5. Performance comparison
+- Metrics (R², MSE, RMSE) were calculated for both models.
+- The impact of the applied techniques on the quality of the prediction was analyzed.